rb1t/tablet-config/README.md

 ### Customizing / Mapping notes

-The following are my own custom mappings, and apply to the Huion GT-156HD V2.
+The following are my own custom mappings for the Huion GT-156HD V2.
 If using a different device, you'll likely need to figure out your own mappings by pressing each button one-by-one.
 Creating a spreadsheet can help (what I did here).
 I've also included their corresponding commands in Krita.
 This table corresponds with the `tablet_setup.sh`.

 | Krita cmd                  | Description                                   | xsetwacom --list devices       | button id | Cmd                                                                     |
 | -------------------------- | --------------------------------------------- | ------------------------------ | --------- | ----------------------------------------------------------------------- |